collective/collective.externalimageeditor/README.rst

 Description
 ============

-This package will add a viewlet on Images with links to edit an image on external webservices.
+This package will add links on Images to edit them on external webservices.
+It works for:

+    - Archetypes image fields
+    - ATImages

 The activation of those services is controlled by settings in a specific control panel on the plone site setup.